-Kylemore Abbey may just be the most photographed building in all of Ireland.
+Kylemore Abbey is one of the most recognized buildings in all of Ireland.
 This romantic castle, nestled at the base of a mountain on the edge of a glistening lake in the wilds of Connemara, brings to mind fairy tales, stories of everlasting devotion and, as with all good stories, tragedy.

 The Tale of Kylemore Abbey

-Kylemore Castle changed hands a couple of times before coming to the Community of Nuns of the Order of the Benedectine.
-The castle became Kylemore Abbey and later, an international boarding school.
-Today, the boarding school is gone, but the nuns still live and work in the Abbey and across its beautiful grounds.
+Kylemore Castle changed hands a couple of times before coming to the Community of Nuns of the Order of the Benedectine in 1920.
+The castle was renamed Kylemore Abbey and has served as an international boarding school, day school for local girls, and even a guesthouse.

 Visiting Kylemore Abbey

-If you come to Kylemore Abbey to tour a castle, you will be disappointed.
-Only three rooms have been restored to the grandeur which the Henry family lived; the remainder of the Abbey is in use by the nuns and is closed to visitors.
+If you come to Kylemore Abbey to tour a castle, you may be disappointed.
+Only a handful of rooms have been restored to the grandeur which the Henry family lived; the remainder of the Abbey is in use by the Benedictine community and is closed to visitors.

-Six walks wend through Kylemore's grounds.
-The Nature Trail from the abbey to the east past the church, and the Woodland Walk leading to the Victorian Walled Garden are easy for families- and quite fun as along the paths you”ll discover the Children’s Play Trail filled with musical instruments, mirrors and magical creations.
+Woodland and lakeshore walks wend through Kylemore's grounds.
+The Nature Trail from the abbey to the east past the church, and the Woodland Walk leading to the Victorian Walled Garden are easy strolls.
+Children may even discover interactive play areas along the way.

-And before you leave, don't miss the spectacular gift shop.
-The nuns hand make beautifully scented soap and amazing chocolates.
-You'll also find felted wool bags, jewelry and woolens.
+Before you leave, don't miss the spectacular gift shop.
+The nuns hand make beautifully scented soap, amazing chocolates, and a smooth Irish Cream.
+You'll also find felted wool bags, jewelry, pottery, and woolens.

 Tips for Visiting Kylemore Abbey